ravinderreddy-p/100daysOfCode/log.md

 Today's Progress: Gone Through videos on Python Django, installed PSQL.

 Thoughts: PSQL created locally and gone through CSDOJO videos on DJango.
 Recharge for next day.

+Day 12 : January 07,2019.

+Today's Progress : WebHDFS Java Project under progress.
+This project will push and pull the files b/w hadoop and HFG.

+Thoughts : After India trip on emergency, restarted the challenge again from where I stoped at 11th day.
+Today done lot of progress.